pinobatch/hello-world/cheat-sheet.md

     git diff

 Or only changes that have been added to cart.
 This shows what will be committed.
+(Both commands mean the same.)

     git diff --cached
+    git diff --staged

 Or all changes since the commit before last.